 What is heroin addiction?

-For somebody to have an addiction to heroin, they will be unable to perform daily tasks or function without using heroin and prioritize heroin use above other commitments to friends, family, employment or education.
-A person will feel a psychological and physical dependence on the drug and experience a range of distressing and uncomfortable side effects, which can prevent a person from stopping using the drug, despite wanting to and making attempts to stop.
+For somebody to have an addiction to heroin, they will be unable to perform daily tasks or function without using heroin; they will prioritize heroin use above other commitments to friends, family, employment, or education.
+A person will feel a psychological and physical dependence on the drug and experience many distressing and uncomfortable side effects.
+This dependence can prevent a person from stopping using the drug, despite wanting to and making attempts to stop.
+If you or someone you know is struggling with heroin addiction, seeking professional help at a reputable heroin rehab in Florida, such as heroin detox Florida, can provide the necessary support and guidance for recovery.

 Side effects of heroin abuse